 This post may contain affiliate links.
 Read my disclosure policy.

-Broccoli Grape Salad Recipe:
+Broccoli Grape Salad Video

 Up close broccoli salad with dressing stirred in

-Ingredients for Broccoli Grape and Cucumber Salad:
+Ingredients for Broccoli Grape Salad

 Ingredients for broccoli grape salad with broccoli, cucumber, grapes, bacon, red onion and dressing

-The dressing is really simple and good and the freshly squeezed lemon juice really lightens it up.
-If you aren’t a fan of mayonnaise, you can substitute it with equal parts of sour cream and mayo, or just use all sour cream.
+If you want to substitute mayonnaise, you can use equal parts of sour cream and mayo, or just use all sour cream.
 If using sour cream, you might add a teensy bit more sugar to taste since sour cream is tangier than mayonnaise.

 Stirring together broccoli salad dressing in bowl

-How to Make Broccoli Grape Salad:
+How to Make Broccoli Grape Salad

-1. Brown the bacon and toast pine nuts.
+• Brown the bacon and toast pine nuts.

-2. In a mixing bowl, combine all prepared salad ingredients.
+• In a mixing bowl, combine all prepared salad ingredients.

-4. Mix the dressing into the salad and serve cold.
+• Mix the dressing into the salad and serve cold.

 How to make broccoli salad with all ingredients arranged separately in bowl

-Can this Broccoli Salad be Made Ahead?
+Can Broccoli Grape Salad be Made Ahead?

 To save time, you can make this ahead.
 Chop up all of the salad ingredients and arrange them in a bowl.
 In a separate container, stir together creamy broccoli salad dressing.
 Stir the dressing into the salad just before serving.